 Unexplained weight loss: Significant weight loss without changes in diet or activity can be concerning.
 This symptom may indicate that the body is fighting an underlying health issue.

-Anal cancer staging helps determine the extent of the disease and guides treatment decisions.
+The National Cancer Institute (2025) has provided the following anal cancer staging, which helps determine the extent of the disease and guides treatment decisions.
 The stages are:

 Anal cancer is linked to several risk factors and causes that can contribute to its development.
 Key factors include: